-Course grade appeals begin with the instructor (see grade appeal process on p.
-67 of the Academic Catalog).
+Course grade appeals begin with the instructor.

 Admission appeals are directed to the Admission Appeals Committee.
 Contact the Office of Enrollment Management for the complete process.

 Convocation attendance appeals information is available in the Student Development office.
 Important note: In all cases the student must follow the proper procedure or the appeal will be invalid.